wp-plugins/razuna-media-manager/readme.txt

 == Changelog ==

 = 0.5.1 =
-* Fixed a bug Wordpress MU where the options page could not save the settings in Wordpress MU
+* Fixed a bug where the options page could not save the settings in Wordpress MU

 = 0.5.0 =
 * Fixed an issue where some shared items were displayed as private